JJ/hoborg/text/text.md

 I lost most of my teeth there due to scurvy.
 But I lost whatever I had left when I was ferried back to Florida and was just left there.
-"Honorabli discharged", I was told, which I gather means "unloaded", and that is what I was, they took the load off them and I was weaned off any GI supply and left on my own, not a penny on me.
+"Honorably discharged", I was told, which I gather means "unloaded", and that is what I was, they took the load off them and I was weaned off any GI supply and left on my own, not a penny on me.
 Couldn't even keep the rifle to shoot for food, just the clothes and the boots.